 3D graphics used to be very expensive to make and took a heavy toll on the page loading speed.

 But that’s no longer the case.
-In 2020, 3D visuals are more affordable and more popular than ever.
+This year, 3D visuals are more affordable and more popular than ever.

 Graphic designers now access to numerous tools that make 3D modeling less effort- and time-consuming.

 Plus, with the onset of 5G and innovative image formats, page loading speed isn’t as much of a concern anymore.